BBVA/apicheck/docs/source/home/internals.rst

         - B
         - C

-Used to define the userName field will look like:
+The definition of the *userName* field would look like:

 .. code-block:: yaml